-Compared to Eulerian measurements, the Lagrangian measurements recorded higher mean flow speeds except for one: on the exposed southern reef during wind forcing (Table 2).
+Compared to Eulerian measurements, the Lagrangian measurements consistently recorded higher mean flow speeds except for one location and condition: on the exposed southern reef during wind forcing (Table 2).
 Three factors can explain the discrepancy between the ADCP and the drifter speeds.
 One potential source of disagreement is the heterogeneity of flow speeds within the 100m spatial bin sampled by the drifters, compared to the point measurement from the ADCP, especially in the more bathymetrically complex areas like near AS3 where the disagreement was highest.
 A second potential source of disagreement is the comparison of surface and depth-averaged measurements.
 Lagrangian measurements are more influenced by processes at the surface (drifters were ~0-30 cm into the water column; see Figure 2b), whereas Eulerian methods make a depth-averaged flow measurement (Falter et al. 2008; Lowe and Falter 2015) over the depth range of the sampling bin.
 Surface flows can be faster due to the logarithmic decrease in flow speed observed near the bottom, particularly over rough benthic surfaces on coral reefs.
 A third source of disagreement between the Eulerian and Lagrangian methods is the potential importance of Stokes drift caused by wind or gravity waves (Stokes 1847; Kenyon 1969).
 On a 1.5-2.0 m deep reef flat off Oahu, Hawaii, Falter et al. (2008) found that cruciform drifter speeds exceeded both Lagrangian dye and Eulerian depth-averaged current speeds (which included depth-averaged Stokes transport computed from wave gauge data) by 30-100% on average.
 A numerical simulation of a water-column profile predicted drifter speeds at the surface should exceed the depth-averaged current speed plus Stokes drift by 30%, so Falter et al. (2008) attributed the discrepancy to higher Stokes transport near the surface, compared with the depth-averaged Stokes transport.
 Although the drifter speeds reported in Falter et al. (2008) were significantly higher than those presented here, they did not differ from Eulerian measurements in current direction.
 The ratio of Stokes transport to total transport decreased with increasing wave-driven currents, but the results presented here show that the difference between Lagrangian and Eulerian measurements (not including Stokes drift) increased with wave-driven current speed (Table 2).
 Another potential error is surfing of the drifters; however, Falter et al. (2008) concluded the wave-induced deflection was low, so although this may explain some of the discrepancy, it likely was not the dominant process.
 It is likely that all of these potential sources of disagreement are operating at the same or different times, but the discrepancy between Eulerian and Lagrangian flow speeds at AS3 was likely due to strong heterogeneity in flow, whereas Stokes drift may have been important near the reef crest at AS1 and AS2 where wave energy is highest.